lugosieben/utools/README.md

 Change the zoom multiplier (how far it zooms in) in the settings.

+## Light Overlay

+Display the light levels of nearby blocks in real-time.
+Useful to spawn-proof with torches.

+#### Usage

+Use the `Toggle Light Overlay` keybinding to toggle on or off.

+You can set the threshold for a green texture in the settings under `Light Overlay Threshold`.

 # License

 This project is licensed under [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/deed.en).